IABTechLab/uid2docs/docs/ref-info/ref-operators-public-private.md

 For most participants, Public Operator is the best solution.

-The down side of the Private Operator option is that it requires significant ongoing engineering effort to build and maintain.
+The down side of the Private Operator option is that it requires ongoing engineering effort to build and maintain.
 Because a Private Operator instance is managed by the participant, there are continual updates and changes that are required and must be completed within a specified time frame.

 A Public Operator integration is a much easier option than creating your own instance.
 There is no cost to the participant, and virtually no engineering work is needed other than initial setup and configuration.